-- a) the referee's relationship with the candidate, e.g. did they have a working relationship and if so what and how long has the referee known the candidate and in what capacity; - b) whether the referee is satisfied that the person has the ability and is suitable to undertake the job in question and for specific comments about the applicant's suitability for the post and how she/he has demonstrated that she/he meets the person specification; and - c) whether the referee is satisfied that the candidate is suitable to work with children and, if not, for specific details of the referee's concerns and the reasons why the referee believes the person might be unsuitable.
+- a) the referee's relationship with the candidate, e.g. did they have a working relationship and if so what and how long has the referee known the candidate and in what capacity; - b) whether the referee is satisfied that the person has the ability and is suitable to undertake the job in question and for specific comments about the applicant's suitability for the post and how they have demonstrated that they meet the person specification; and - c) whether the referee is satisfied that the candidate is suitable to work with children and, if not, for specific details of the referee's concerns and the reasons why the referee believes the person might be unsuitable.